A Green Premium: House buyers willing to pay almost 10 per cent more for energy efficient properties

 • Santander calls on Government to consider a range of policy recommendations to help deliver retrofitting targets.

-A new report by Santander - Buying into the Green Homes Revolution (12.43 MB) - has found that a ‘green premium’ based on energy efficiency is emerging in the UK’s property market.
+A new report by Santander - Buying into the Green Homes Revolution (PDF - 12.43 MB) - has found that a ‘green premium’ based on energy efficiency is emerging in the UK’s property market.

 The study(1) which surveyed more than 2,300 UK based homebuyers and owners, estate agents and mortgage brokers, found that buyers are placing an average 9.4 per cent premium on homes that have already been retrofitted.
 This equates to an average increase of £26,600 based on the average UK house price(2) of £283,000 – over twice as much as the average £10,000 it costs to make energy efficient upgrades to a property(3)